-As if that weren’t concerning enough, a study conducted at the University of Utah found that couples who fought about money once a week was 30% more likely to get divorced than couples who fought about money once a month.
+As if that weren’t concerning enough, a study conducted at the University of Utah found that couples who fought about money once a week were 30% more likely to get divorced than couples who fought about money once a month.

 It makes sense that you’re worried about how debt will affect your marriage – especially if one person in the relationship has more debt than the other.
 Scrimping and saving to pay off debt can often be stressful, and that can lead to resentment.
 If you don’t deal with those feelings carefully by talking about them and coming up with a plan, that can cause problems in your relationship.

 Do you really need to repay your debt before walking down the aisle?

 Here are four reasons why you might want to repay your debt before getting married and how to do it.

 Getting out of debt while planning a wedding may seem like a lot to take on at the same time, but it may be the best thing you ever do.
 After all, you love your fiancé and would do anything for them, and that includes aggressively paying off your student loans so that they won’t have to worry about them.

 Even if you both have debt, reducing your debt before marriage is a chance for you and your partner to have important conversations about money and your priorities as a couple and start working together towards common financial goals.
 Having a talk now about financial goals and how you feel about money will put you on the right track to making better decisions.
 Paying off debt together will also help you learn how to be frugal – which could come in handy if you’re hoping to save up for a down payment on your first home.